When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 Players living within Wyoming will still have the ability to access a number of offshore betting sites making for the state being a great sports betting market.

 It’s not technically illegal for Americans to gamble at offshore casinos and sportsbooks but it’s naive to say there’s no risk in doing so.
 Sites like this aren’t regulated by the US and they’re usually based in far-off countries with very lax regulations.

 That means if you run into a problem with your account or the company goes out of business, for example, you have very little recourse.

-If and when legal sports betting comes to Wyoming there will be 100% safe and secure betting sites located in the US.
 Expect the first sites to be operated by Wyoming’s existing land casinos with more sites entering the market as things become more developed.

 From what we’ve seen in other states, the first online betting options are usually powered by the top software developers in the gambling space so you can expect a top-notch experience.